aleskucera/cras-project-template/docs/env.md

 - `bash_functions.sh`: This file is used to define bash functions that are needed for the project.
 - `bash_prompt.sh`: This file is used to define the bash prompt that is used in the container.

+> [!NOTE]
-> **Info:** The files in the `env` directory are sourced in the order they are listed in the `bashrc.sh` file.
+> The files in the `env` directory are sourced in the order they are listed in the `bashrc.sh` file.
 So make sure to list the files in the correct order to avoid conflicts between the environment variables.

 ## `tmux.conf`